unswo/biohackathon_2025/plan.md

 * If _not_ using scenic+, identify method from literature review

-* Generate mamba environment ready for the hackathon
+* Generate mamba environment ready for the hackathon and install snakemake pipeline

 * (assuming scenic+) prepare pycistopic object from existing muon object.

 * Query resolution that GRNs reflect - cell level or cell type level?
+Presumably runs on an aggregate of cells - would it be better to use cell annotations/leiden/both?

+* Generate cisTarget database

+* Generate config (yaml) file

+* **Run pipeline a week prior to hackathon**

 ### During hackathon

+#### Day 1

+(Assuming scenic+)

+* Review output of scenic+ (having not worked with scenic+ before, I'm not entirely sure what the outputs look like)

+* Explore the data, and relate results back to existing retinal research where possible.

+* Generate ideas on how to use these results to order cells - can we use regulon scores?

+* Do the results agree with what was identified in Birthe's paper?
+Compare results from this dataset to the analysis in Birthe's paper.

+#### Day 2

+* (Fill this in based on plan generated on the previous day)

+#### Day 3

+* Wrap up any remaining issues from day 2

+* Plan (and write, if time allows) documentation relating to the CellRank 2 kernel

+### Stretch goals

+* _Complete_ documentation

-*
+* Perturbation simulation